TaniCorn/sfas-2024/README.md

 Original Search For A Star 2024 finalist code: [Original Branch](https://github.com/TaniCorn/sfas-2024/tree/original)

 ### Retrospect

 - I really really enjoyed this project.
 It's nice being able to do a project without the pressure to learn entirely new concepts and getting marked on it.
 On this I could purely focus on my code, rather than whether the new thing works.

-- Recieving all this feedbakc has been great as well, it's let me see where I'm weak at and what I needed to work on
+- Recieving all this feedback has been great as well, it's let me see where I'm weak at and what I needed to work on

 - I FINALLY worked on smart pointers, and you know what?
 I really like them, the concept of ownership never really occured in my head until I started using smart pointers.
 Plus it just makes the code architecture better.
 I'll be trying to use them more in the future.

 ### Individual Feedback Recieved
  - [ ] Do serialization so that things don't need to be stored in code. - Will not be able to do in time